 What does it mean to defend a deposition?

-What is the insurance phrase deny defend depose?
+What is the insurance phrase Deny Defend Depose?

 What does it mean for a case to be deposed?